jooyounggkim/jooyounggkim.github.io/_pages/about.md

 <br>
 <br>
 <br>
 Welcome!
-I am a Ph.D. candidate in Economics at Syracuse University.
+I am a fifth-year Ph.D. candidate in Economics at Syracuse University.
+I am on the 2023-2024 Economics Job Market.

 My areas of interest lie at the intersection of urban and labor economics.
 I enjoy working with people and communicating ideas in both informal and formal settings.

 I can be reached by email: jkim266[at]syr.edu.
 <br>